-Spintronics is the study of the "intrinsic spin" of the electron and its associated magnetic moment.
-The electron is a negatively charged particle that is always in motion.
+However, the electron is a negatively charged particle that is always in motion.
 The most frequent appearance of its motion is in atomic electron orbits.
 But, free electrons are abundant, never at rest, always in curvilinear motion and that motion is effective as an electric current which results in a magnetic moment, which is the subject of spintronics.